arshatha-palanivel/command-line-arguments-to-count-word/README.md

 ## RESULT:
-Thus the program is written to copy the contents from one file to another file.
+Thus the program is written to find the word count from the contents of a file using command line arguments